cia-GKMIT/Functional-Document-FoodRecipeWebApp/docs/technical_document.md

 ---

 ### Explanation
-- **Route 53**: Provides the custom domain and DNS routing for the application.
+- **Hostinger**: Provides the custom domain and DNS routing for the application.
 - **EC2 Instance**: Hosts the Node.js + Express backend service that manages API requests and business logic.
 - **S3 Bucket**:
   - Serves static frontend files built from React + Vite.
   - Stores uploaded recipe images and other media assets.
 - **MongoDB Atlas**: Cloud-hosted NoSQL database used to persist user accounts, recipes, and favorites.
 - **Security**:
-  - All API calls are served over HTTPS through Route 53-managed SSL.
+  - All API calls are served over HTTPS.
   - JWT tokens secure authentication across sessions.

 This setup ensures high availability, scalability, and separation of concerns between static hosting, compute, and storage.